-What is an enhanced annuity?
+What is an Enhanced Annuity Rate?

 Larger payouts for shorter life expectancy

 Annuity companies examine mortality rates for people in good health and for those who have medical conditions.

 Life Expectancy Calculator

 If you have any of the following conditions, you may qualify for an enhanced annuity:

 - Heart disease